 Learn something new every day More Info... by email

 A raised foundation is a foundation that, as its name would suggest, is the main floor of a home or business that is raised above the plane of the surrounding earth.
-Along with the concrete slab foundation, the raised foundation accounts for most of the foundation options used for homes in most of the world at least the industrialized world.
-Raised foundations offer some benefits, but also has some disadvantages.
+Along with the concrete slab foundation, the raised version accounts for most of the foundation options used for homes in most of the world at least the industrialized world.
+These foundations offer some benefits, but also has some disadvantages.

 Many things can be used to raise the foundation above the ground.
 Concrete blocks or poured concrete forms are often used to raise the foundation.
 Often around the outside of the home, the outer edges of the support are concrete, brick, or some other solid material.
 After the pylons are put into place, the next step is to bridge the pylons with another material, usually wood.